HumanSignal/label-studio/docs/source/guide/setup_project.md

 ### Set reviewing options

+Configure the reviewing settings for your project.

+1. Within a project on the Label Studio UI, click **Settings**.
+2. Click **Review Settings**.
+3. Under **Reviewing Options**, choose whether to mark a task as reviewed if at least one annotation has been reviewed, or only after all annotations for a task have been processed.
+4. Under **Reviewing Options**, choose whether to anonymize annotators when reviewing tasks.
+Your changes save automatically.

 ## Where Label Studio stores your project data and configurations

 All labeling activities in Label Studio occur in the context of a project.

 Starting in version 1.0.0, Label Studio stores your project data and configurations in a SQLite database.
 You can choose to use PostgreSQL or Redis instead.
-See [Sync data from cloud or database storage](storage.html).
+See [Setup database storage](storedata.html).

 In versions of Label Studio earlier than 1.0.0, when you start Label Studio for the first time, it launches from a project directory that Label Studio creates, called `./my_project` by default.